Long Melford

 Long Melford, colloquially and historically also referred to as Melford, is a large village and civil parish in the Babergh district, in the county of Suffolk, England.
 It is on Suffolk's border with Essex, which is marked by the River Stour, 3 mi from Sudbury, approximately 16 mi from Colchester and 14 mi from Bury St Edmunds.
 It is one of Suffolk's "wool towns" and is a former market town.
 The parish also includes the hamlets of Bridge Street and Cuckoo Tye.
+In 2011 the parish had a population of 3918.

 Its name is derived from the nature of the village's layout (originally concentrated along a 3-mile stretch of a single road) and the Mill ford crossing the Chad Brook (a tributary of the River Stour).

 History

 Prehistoric finds discovered in 2011 have shown that early settlement of what is now known as Long Melford dates back to the Mesolithic period, up to 8300 BC.
 In addition, Iron Age finds were made in the same year, all within the largely central area of the current village.

-The Romans constructed two Roman Road through Long Melford, the main one running from Chelmsford to Pakenham.
+The Romans constructed two Roman roads through Long Melford, the main one running from Chelmsford to Pakenham.
 Roman remains were discovered in a gravel pit in 1828, a site now occupied by the village's football club.
 In 1997, Roman finds were uncovered including complete skeletons (with one being in a stone coffin), part of the original Roman Road, and complete samian ware pottery in a villager's garden.

 In June 2013, some archaeological evidence of a Saxon and Bronze Age settlement in the northern area of the village was discovered by Carenza Lewis and her team from Cambridge University during a student dig.